-- Federal Pell Grants for the payment period for which a return of funds is required. - Federal Supplemental Educational Opportunity Grant (FSEOG) for which a return of funds is required. - Other assistance under this Title for which a return of funds is required.
+- Federal Pell Grants for the payment period for which a return of funds is required - Federal Supplemental Educational Opportunity Grant (FSEOG) for which a return of funds is required - Iraq and Afghanistan Service Grant

-Students will be notified of any refunds due to a lender on their behalf through the mailed exit interview material.
+Students will be notified of any refunds paid (or to be paid) on their behalf through the exit interview material.
 Refunds to any of the Title IV or State programs will be paid within 45 days from the date of determination.

-APPROVED RETURN OF TITLE IV FUNDS LANGUAGE
+RETURN OF TITLE IV FUNDS

-All institutions participating in the SFA Programs are required to use a statutory schedule to determine the amount of SFA Program funds a student has earned when he or she ceases attendance based on the period the student was in attendance.
+All institutions participating in the Title IV Programs are required to use a statutory schedule to determine the amount of Title IV Program funds a student has earned when he or she ceases attendance based on the period the student was in attendance.

-The Higher Education Amendments of 1998 in general require that if a recipient of SFA Program assistance withdraws from a school during a payment period or a period of enrollment in which the recipient began attendance, the school must calculate the amount of SFA Program assistance the student did not earn and those funds must be returned.
-Up through the 60% point in each payment period or period of enrollment, a pro rata schedule is used to determine how much SFA Program funds the student has earned at the time of withdrawal.
-After the 60% point in the payment period or period of enrollment, a student has earned 100% of the SFA Program funds.
+The Higher Education Amendments of 1998 in general require that if a recipient of Title IV Program assistance withdraws from a school during a payment period in which the recipient began attendance, the school must calculate the amount of Title IV Program assistance the student did not earn and those funds must be returned.
+Up through the 60% point in each payment period, a pro rata schedule is used to determine how much Title IV Program funds the student has earned at the time of withdrawal.
+After the 60% point in the payment period, a student has earned 100% of the Title IV Program funds.

-The percentage of the payment period or period of enrollment completed is determined by:
+The percentage of the payment period, completed is determined by: